MarisaNicoleSloan/career-portfolio/saved-centers/README.md

 ### Backend Development

 #### API Development
-Built an API using the Ghost API to manage center data.
-A common challenge with API integration was handling CORS errors when the frontend tried to fetch data from the backend.
-This was resolved by modifying the API to include the necessary CORS headers.
+Developed an API using the Ghost API to manage center data, enabling seamless frontend integration.
+A common challenge encountered was resolving CORS errors that hindered data fetching from the backend.
+This was overcome by implementing CORS header solutions directly within the API, configuring it to include necessary headers like Access-Control-Allow-Origin.
+This effectively resolved cross-origin communication, ensuring reliable data flow to the frontend.

 #### Repository Management
-The frontend (React app) and backend (API) were in separate repositories.
-The two branches were then merged together to enable seamless communication between the UI and API and ensure a smooth deployment pipeline.
+Initially, the frontend (React app) and backend (API) were developed and managed in separate repositories.
+To streamline the deployment pipeline and ensure seamless communication between the UI and API, the necessary code and changes from the API repository were integrated into the core frontend repository.
+This approach effectively unified the application's codebase, allowing for a more cohesive build and deployment process.

 #### Staging Environment
 Implemented a staging environment to test the complete API and UI integration before moving to production.
 This helped identify any integration issues early in the development process.